brwei01/webgis-poi-rating-platform/README.md

 # Important Note
 The original deployment relied on university-hosted servers (with VPN access) that have since been discontinued.
 As a result, the online WebGIS demo is no longer accessible.
-A local/offline deployment version is under redevelopment and will be released soon.
+A local/offline version can be deployed on Docker now.
+Please refer to the information under /local-demo for details

+---

 # A Demonstration of the app